VirtusLab/scala-cli/website/docs/guides/ide.md

 ---

 :::warning
-IDE support is currently under devlopment, primarily because changes needs to be made in both Metals and IntelliJ.
+IDE support is currently under development, primarily because changes needs to be made in both Metals and IntelliJ.
 :::